SQL Server Integration Services (SSIS)

 Introduction

 Introduction to Database Administration courses.
-These two courses will help you to understand SSIS
+These two courses will help you understand SSIS

-course as well as SSAS and SSRS course.
+course as well as SSAS and SSRS courses.

-If you have already completed these two courses, I believe this SSIS course will be easier for you.
+If you have already completed these two courses, I believe this SSIS course will be more accessible for you.

 SSIS stands for “SQL Server Integration Services“.
 It is a platform to build business-level data integration and data transformations solutions.
 It solves complicated business problems by copying or downloading data, loading into data warehouses, mining data and managing data.